Updated Visitor Policy

 Screening: All visitors will be screened upon arrival at any of our hospitals or health centers.
 We do not allow anyone to visit our patients who has symptoms of illness.
 Visitors must also check in at the Guest Services Desk at the entrance of each hospital or health center.

 Masks: Masking is generally not required in public areas like hallways, waiting areas and cafeterias.
 Children over the age of 5 with respiratory symptoms should mask if able.
 Children with respiratory symptoms that are unable to tolerate a mask will be separated from other patients as space allows.

 Visitor Restrictions by Patient Type

-Up to 6 designated visitors may visit a patient at end of life, up to 2 at a time.
-If the patient has tested positive or is being evaluated for COVID-19, only 2 designated visitors are allowed.
+Up to 6 designated visitors may visit a patient at end of life.
+If the patient has tested positive or is being evaluated for COVID-19, only 4 visitors are allowed for pediatric patients.

-For pediatric patients being discharged from the hospital, 2 adult primary caregivers may accompany a patient on the day of discharge.
+For pediatric patients being discharged from the hospital, up to 4 adult primary caregivers may accompany a patient on the day of discharge.

 Two adult primary caregivers can accompany each pediatric patient to their infusion appointment unless an additional aide or assistant is required.

 For patients that are admitted to the hospital after surgery, the visitor restrictions for pediatric inpatients shown above would apply.

 Two parents/guardians or designees are allowed to accompany each pediatric patient (under 21 years of age) to an appointment, unless an additional aide or assistant is required.
 If necessary due to child care or school closures, siblings may accompany the primary caregiver to the appointment.